 Clove can be used in treating a wide variety of ailments with very effective results.
 It has been known to sooth a cough and sore throat in an instant by simply sucking on a couple of buds (yes it really works, I’m chewing some now!!).
 Similarly, it can relieve congestion, asthma, hiccough, and laryngitis just as easily.
 When taken in herbal formulas such as Mahasudarshana it is used as a powerful antimicrobial, treating everything from bacterial, fungal, viral, and parasitical infections while also removing toxins from the system.
 When applied externally, it can give great pain relief and alleviate toothache, headache, and joint pain.

 Clove is classified as a stimulant and is great for boosting the digestive fire, speeding up the metabolism, increasing circulation, and even awakening the mind.
-Its penetrating, energizing properties are great for removing sluggishness throughout the system, making teas such as our Ayurvedic Spiced Chai or AWAKEN Tea a great morning tonic for getting you going each day.
+Its penetrating, energizing properties are great for removing sluggishness throughout the system, making teas such as a spiced chai a great morning tonic for getting you going each day.
 If you are suffering from sleepiness after food or unwanted weight gain, taking some powdered clove with honey before each meal can bring you much relief (keep reading for detailed instructions below)!

 Health Benefits of Clove